FAQs: School Psychology Program

 Answers to Questions Frequently Asked by Applicants

-Admissions process.
+What is the admissions process like?
 The School Psychology Program admits approximately 18 new students each fall.
 Admission is competitive, since far more candidates apply than can be admitted.
-Only a portion of applicants are invited to campus for interviews in March.
+Only complete applications received by the January 2 deadline undergo the paper review.
+That review determines which applicants are invited to campus for interviews in March.
 An on-campus interview is strongly recommended.
-If a candidate cannot possibly come to campus a phone interview is possible, but we will also telephone references.
-We notify applicants of our decisions by April 1st and request that accepted applicants notify us of their decision whether or not to attend UMass Boston by April 15th.
+However, candidates who cannot possibly come to campus can arrange for telephone interviews.
+The Admissions Committee notifies applicants of decisions by April 1st.
+The Committee requests that accepted applicants notify us by April 15th of their decision whether to attend UMass Boston.

-GRE.
-We do not have an absolute cutoff for GRE scores, but we do find they provide very helpful information to supplement other information.
-Because the GRE quantitative measures skills in high school level math, many applicants find it helpful to take time prepare for the GRE by taking a course, buying a preperation book, or both.
+How important are GRE scores?
+The Admissions Committee does not have an absolute cutoff for GRE scores, but the scores provide very helpful information to supplement other documentation.
+Because the GRE Quantitative Reasoning test measures skills in high school level math, many applicants find it helpful to prepare for it by taking a course, buying a preparation book, or both.
 Information regarding test sites and dates can be found at ETS.
 The psychology subject test is not required.

-Time commitment.
-Attending graduate school is a considerable commitment of time and energy.
-For each course, in addition to class time, students can expect to spend 6 to 10 hours per week completing readings and assignments.
-Students who are employed in positions with limited responsibility can manage four courses per semester.
+Can I keep my current job while attending graduate school?
+Because courses in the program are taught at 4:00 and 7:00pm, many students are able to work while doing their graduate studies.
+Yet attending graduate school is a considerable commitment of time and energy.
+For each course, students can expect to spend 6 to 10 hours per week outside of class completing readings and assignments.
+During the first year of full-time study, students who are employed in positions with limited responsibility can manage four courses per semester.
 Those whose employment carries considerable responsibility should take fewer.
-It is important to plan ahead how you will budget your time.
+During the second year, the practica (SPY G 685 and 686 as well as the optional 687) require at least one day per week in a school.
+Those who are employed full time may need to use accumulated vacations and sick leave to satisfy that requirement.
+It is important to make a plan for budgeting your time.

-Expenses.
-Similarly, attending graduate school is a financial commitment requiring advanced planning.
+How much do graduate studies cost at UMass Boston?
+Attending graduate school is a financial commitment requiring careful planning.
 Fees and tuition can be found here.

 Teaching Assistantships with the Department of Curriculum and Instruction are also sometimes available for those applicants who already have a graduate degree in education.